LUGGAGE TAG #1

 9. FINISH THE SLICES

-Apply tragacanth gum to the leather slices and rub briskly with a cloth.
+Apply tragacanth gum or Tokonole to the edges of the leather and rub vigorously with a cotton cloth or a smoothing tool.

 10. NOURISH THE LEATHER

-Nourish the leather with a little neatsfoot oil or nourishing milk.
+Nourish the leather with a little neatsfoot oil or PANDA grease.

 Strike the letter and number stamps using the stamp guide and a mallet.

-Using a large brush, soak the leather with olive oil.
+Using a wide brush, soak the leather with olive oil.

 Apply at least 2 coats, trying to apply the same amount of oil everywhere.

-Let the oil soak into the leather for at least a day, if possible in front of a window in full sunlight.
+Allow the oil to soak into the leather for at least a day, and if possible, in front of a window in full sunlight.

-Apply Satin Shene (matte finish) evenly over the entire leather to protect it.
-Satin Shene also comes in a glossy version: Super Shene.
+Apply Satin Shene (matte finish) evenly to all the leather to protect it.
+Satin Shene is also available in a glossy version: Super Shene.

 5. WORK THE SLICES WITH TOKONOLE